 I am not talking about using curry powder, instead, a is curry defined as cooking down vegetables and herbs.
 So I grabbed tomatoes, ginger, onion, etc. I cooked them down and finished the sauce with coconut milk and seasonings.
 Whatever I could find in that kitchen to give it the flavors I was thinking of in my head, I grabbed.
 As far as the fish, I simply pan-fried it with seasonings, then sat it atop the sauce I made.

-We went down to the gorgeous entertaining area of the culinary school, had cocktails and ah-mazing pastries prepared by the students of the school (which are for sale to the public daily…pretty cool)!
-I had brought my mom and my sister to watch the festivities and enjoy the night although I barely saw them since ya know…since I was cooking away, lol!
+We went down to the gorgeous entertaining area of the culinary school.
+And enjoyed cocktails and ah-mazing pastries prepared by the students of the school (which are for sale to the public daily…pretty cool)!
+I had brought my mom and my sister to watch the festivities and enjoy the night.
+However I barely saw them since ya know…since I was cooking away, lol!
 I am a sweaty wreck in the video.
 Those kitchens were HOT!

 Imagine my surprise when the called out the top pie….then the top entrée (who each won a nice gift basket).
 Then suddenly they called out the overall winner…The winner of the title “Honorary Florida Key’s Chef”…The winner of the week-long trip to the Florida Keys ..And…it… was… MEEEEE!!!